Driver 3: Gameplay

 Driver 3 introduces new gameplay mechanics to existing ones including motorbikes and speedboats, swimming, a health bar, and gun combat.
 Alongside being arrested by the cops or failing objectives in story mode, players can also fail if they run out of health without finding first aid kits to recover it.
 Combat focuses on the use of guns, based on real-life models and featuring a mixture of pistols, shotguns, assault rifles and sub-machine guns, and grenade launchers, to take down enemies; all weapons have a limit on ammo except for the lead character's personal weapon, but more can be found from dealing with enemies, or around the game world setting being played in during Take A Ride.

 In Undercover Mode, players conduct a series of missions in which they must complete objectives, dealing with tasks such as escaping pursuers, reaching locations, and taking down culprits.
 At times, the player must complete objectives within a specific condition, such as a time-limit, with failure resulting in the player having to restart the mission.
 In Take A Ride, players can freely explore either Miami, Nice or Istanbul, searching for secrets, which consist of special cars and a group of hostile NPCs based upon the character of Tommy Vercetti from Grand Theft Auto: Vice City.
 If the player completes a mission of the story or leaves Take A Ride, they can freely choose to edit a replay footage from their game with different camera angles and film effects (i.e. slow-motion).
-The amount of footage they can edit is pre-determined and restricted in size.
+The amount of footage they can edit is predetermined and restricted in size.

+The Xbox version of the game supported online leaderboards via Xbox Live.
+In line with other original Xbox games, online support was terminated in 2010.
+Driver 3 is supported on Insignia, an unofficial replacement for Xbox Live servers.